infrawatch/documentation/README.md

 version perform `make BUILD=downstream browser`.

 Few additional `make` targets are available on the guide level.
-To build HTML version and to view it in a new tab in a browser, enter the following commands:
+To build a HTML version and to view it in a new tab in a browser, enter the following commands:

     cd doc-Service-Telemetry-Framework
     make browser